SoLaughlin/overthewire/challenge solutions/level01.md

 # overthewire
  challenge submissions @ overthewire

+## level goal: Find the password

+The password for the next level is stored in a file called readme located in the home directory.
-## level goal: Access level 1 by finding the password and use this password to log into bandit1
+Use this password to log into bandit1 using SSH.

-instructions mentioned the password was on a readme file.
+Whenever you find a password for a level, use SSH (on port 2220) to log into that level and continue the game.

+### solution

-  `ls` showed the existance of a readme file
+1.`ls` showed the existance of a readme file
-  `cat readme` returned : `boJ9jbbUNNfktd78OOpsqOltutMc3MY1`
+2.`cat readme` returned : `boJ9jbbUNNfktd78OOpsqOltutMc3MY1`

  to access next level

-  `$ ssh bandit1@bandit.labs.overthewire.org -p 2220`
+3.`ssh bandit1@bandit.labs.overthewire.org -p 2220`
-  username: `bandit1`
-  password: `boJ9jbbUNNfktd78OOpsqOltutMc3MY1`
+4. password: `boJ9jbbUNNfktd78OOpsqOltutMc3MY1`